voanhkha/voanhkha.github.io/about.md

 ### What I hope for

 Although I have in my hands some publications, I never satisfied with any of them.
-The reason is that due to some reasons, I had to strive to complete my PhD in a very short time, hence I had to push my published papers too much.
+The reason is that due to personal reasons, I had to strive to complete my PhD in a very short time, hence I had to push my published papers too much.

 As a result, I always hope that I can publish some papers in high-quality conferences or journals soon, such as ICML, NIPS, or at least AAAI.
 I also want to be a top 10 data scientist on Kaggle global leaderboard (oops, that can be considered an extremely tough and long-term goal).